The Renovation and Expansion of the Current Hamilton School

 June 24, 2013

-Cabinet: Dr. David Moyer, Superintendent, Dave McDermott, CFO, Clint Christopher, Assistant Superintendent, Christina Denman, Assistant Superintendent, Lanty McGuire, Assistant Superintendent, Deb Singley, Assistant Superintendent, Darryl Snyder, Director of Facilities
+Cabinet: Dr. David Moyer, Superintendent, Dave McDermott, CFO, Matt DeBaene, Assistant Superintendent for Assessment and Accountability, Christina Denman, Assistant Superintendent, Lanty McGuire, Assistant Superintendent, Todd DeTaeye, Assistant Superintendent of Curriculum and Instruction, Darryl Snyder, Director of Facilities

 In 2006, the Moline School District No. 40 Board of Education adopted a five-year strategic plan with five areas of focus, including Facilities/Technology.
 During that period of time, the district accomplished two major facilities projects.
 It renovated and expanded Bicentennial School and closed Horace Mann School in Coal Valley, and it renovated and expanded Wilson and Deere Middle Schools to accommodate sixth grade students.

 In 2008, a facilities sub-committee was convened to formulate a long-range facilities plan for the district.
 In 2011, the Board of Education approved a recommendation to reconfigure the district to include three or four-section attendance centers at the elementary grade levels.
 Sites identified as viable for long-term utilization were Bicentennial, Butterworth, Hamilton, Jefferson, Lincoln-Irving, Roosevelt, and Washington Schools.

 In 2012, the Board of Education directed the administration to update the strategic plan, resulting in the adoption of The Moral Imperative Realized—Raising the Bar and Closing the Achievement Gap for All Students: An Operational Plan for Continuous Improvement 2013-2016 on May 13, 2013.